Table of Content

 What are the things you, as a pregnant woman, should know?
 Do you know how to choose a facial cleanser that is not just good for your face but safe for your body too?

 This article will tell you all you need to know about pregnancy safe facial cleansers.

 What are some common skin changes during pregnancy?

-Due to the changes in your hormones and blood flow during pregnancy, a number of changes to your skin is very common.
+Due to the changes in your hormones and blood flow during pregnancy, a number of changes to your skin are very common.

 Some of the changes to your skin include:-